 The evidence shows that knowledge sharing and collective contribution produce creative outcomes.
 Knowledge from different cultural backgrounds and experiences stimulates cultural inclusion and results in innovation.
 Thus, it is beneficial for both individuals and organizations to make knowledge sharing an important part of their culture.

 Another way to overcome cultural barriers is to ensure there is an inclusion of people of different cultural backgrounds in the workplace.
 Diversity training can potentially foster inclusive work culture, encourage teamwork and leadership, create new opportunities, and thereby create a positive work culture.
 This training will help employees understand and embrace the cultural differences of their coworkers, and coworkers to embrace each other.

-Jigna Kotecha is a blogger at LatPro.com, an award-winning employment website working to connect talented job seekers with employers who value diversity.
+Jigna Kotecha is a professional essay writer at CustomWritings.com and a blogger at LatPro.com, an award-winning employment website working to connect talented job seekers with employers who value diversity.
 She is also a Media, Culture, and Communication graduate student at New York University, where she is focusing on digital media, culture, and storytelling.
 She has reported stories on gender rights as a journalist and conducted research on the topics of gender and diversity for non-profits.